explosion/spacy-huggingface-hub/README.md

 python -m spacy huggingface-hub --help
 ```

-Hugging Face uses **Git Large File Storage** (LFS) to handle files larger than 10mb.
-You can find instructions on how to download it [here](https://git-lfs.github.com/).

-You can then upload any pipeline packaged with [`spacy package`](https://spacy.io/api/cli#package).
+You can upload any pipeline packaged with [`spacy package`](https://spacy.io/api/cli#package).
 Make sure to set `--build wheel` to output a binary `.whl` file.
 The uploader will read all metadata from the pipeline package, including the auto-generated pretty `README.md` and the model details available in the `meta.json`.

 ```bash
 huggingface-cli login